The Great Space Coaster: Production

+Format

 In each episode, Roy shows a short film on his portable, fold-up television.
-Most often, the segments came from La Linea, an Italian animated series about a little man who is drawn (using a single line) at the beginning of the segment and then springs to life, communicating with his animator through high-pitched Italian mixed with gibberish.
-Other animated shorts from the National Film Board of Canada, Weston Woods Studios, Jim Thurman, and others were shown, usually broken up into two or more segments within an episode.

-Francine, Roy, and Danny sing a song together as the Space Coasters in each episode (sometimes originals like "Wacky Talk", sometimes older songs like "Be a Clown" or covers of 1960s and 1970s hits), and the various puppet characters often sing songs as well.

-A few years into the show's run, the MTV-like "Rockin' with Rory" segment began where a VJ named Rory introduced "Danny and the Space Coasters" performing cover tunes.
-There were also other additions to the show including Baffle, Big Jock Ox, and the Huggles.
-While the action was mostly videotaped on the space set, it was not unusual for the characters to venture down to Earth for filmed musical numbers.
+Most often, the segments originated from La Linea, an Italian animated series about a little man who is drawn (using a single line) at the start of the segment and then springs to life, communicating with his animator through high-pitched Italian mixed with gibberish.
+Other animated shorts including from the National Film Board of Canada, Weston Woods Studios, and Jim Thurman are always segmented within an episode.
+Francine, Roy, and Danny sing a song together as the Space Coasters in each episode, sometimes originals or covers of 1960s and 1970s hits.
+The various puppet characters often sing.
+A few years into the show's run, the MTV-like "Rockin' with Rory" segment began where a VJ named Rory introduced Danny and the Space Coasters performing cover tunes.
+Other additions include Baffle, Big Jock Ox, and the Huggles.
+The action was mostly videotaped on the space set, and sometimes the characters venture down to Earth for filmed songs.